Competency mapping is a process of linking employees to job duties, job duties to hazards, and hazards to training…Read more

 Employers often assume that because the training is authorized by a government agency that it provides some additional level of compliance over other training programs.
 The fact is that this is just not so.

 Companies that participate in the OSHA Outreach program by providing OSHA 10- and 30-hour training to their employees will still be found legally responsible for workplace accidents and fatalities that occur.
-An employer receives no additional indemnification for providing OSHA 10- and 30-hour training to workers.
+An employer receives no additional indemnification for providing OSHA 10- and 30-hour training to workers over other safety training alternatives.
 The training provided by this program is intended to provide basic safety hazard awareness; it is up to the employee and employer to ensure that operations are properly performed.

 Not necessarily the best approach to ensuring safety and compliance.